47 °F / 9 °C

 The acquisition is CMPort's first step to invest in Oceania and South Pacific.
 Company's "Port and Park" development projects (PPC / “Port-Park-City” model) aim to operate its largest port businesses as both cargo shipping and park developments.

 Port's principal businesses include property investment, port and property management, port and trade development, dredging, survey, docking (wharf / berth) services, maintenance of assets, pricing for services.
 For FY2016, Port Newcastle reported total assets value approx AUD 2,4411 billion and net assets vallue AUD 854,8 million.
-In 2016, In 2016, it handled 167 million tons of bulk cargo, of which 161 million were coal export.
+In 2016, it handled 167 million tons of bulk cargo, of which 161 million were coal export.

 The port consists of 4 zones, with a total of 21 berths (9 of which are coal berths) with a total annual capacity 211 million tons. it covers a total land area of 7,92 km2 (792 hectares), including 200 hectares vacant lands (for further development).